thrackle-io/rules-engine/docs/src/src/client/token/handler/ruleContracts/HandlerBase.sol/contract.HandlerBase.md

 ### confirmAppManagerAddress

-*this function confirms a new appManagerAddress that was put in storageIt can only be confirmed by the proposed address*
+*this function confirms a new appManagerAddress that was put in storage.
+It can only be confirmed by the proposed address*

 ```solidity